PrefectHQ/prefect/docs/guides/deployment/servereless-workers.md

 === "Azure Container Instances"

-    To run a deployment on ACI, an Azure subscription, resource worker and tenant secret are required.
+    To run a deployment on ACI, an Azure subscription, resource worker, and tenant secret are required.

-    ##### Create Subscription and Resource Worker
+    Create subscription and resource worker

     1. In the Azure portal, create a subscription.
     2. Create a resource group within your subscription.

-    ### Create App Registration
+    *Create app registration*

     1. In the Azure portal, create an app registration.
     2. In the app registration, create a client secret.
 Copy the value and store it somewhere safe.